 Through discussion, observation and practical activities, we seek to build on children’s existing scientific ideas and thinking, giving them a clear and growing understanding of basic scientific concepts.

-Computing equipment is used extensively in this subject to record and interpret data.
-Children extend their knowledge and understanding of phenomena associated with plants and animals, materials and physical processes, such as light and sound.
-They use skills developed in English and Maths to present and communicate their ideas and feelings.
+Children extend their knowledge and understanding of concepts associated with plants and animals, materials and physical processes, such as light and sound.
+They use skills developed in English and Maths to present, communicate and explain their ideas and opinions.

 As well as developing the children’s knowledge of scientific facts and concepts, our curriculum plans are designed to build their key scientific skills: